rajput-musa/CPUSchedulingAlgorithms/README.md

 # Operating System CPU Scheduling Algorithms

 This repository implements various CPU scheduling algorithms commonly used in operating systems.
 The `main.py` file includes the implementation of the following algorithms along with their Gantt chart visualization.
-Also, it calculates the waiting time (WT), turnaround time (TAT), and average waiting time (AWT) for each algorithm.
+Also, it calculates the waiting time (WT), turnaround time (TAT), and average waiting (AWT) and turnaround time (ATAT) for each algorithm.

 - Banker's Algorithm
 - Shortest Job First (SJF) (Preemptive & Non-Preemptive)